 SFCAC encourages creativity and connection throughout the Bay Area community through a variety of partnerships.

-First Five and Preschool For All (PFA)
+Office of Early Care and Education Preschool For All (PFA)

 - Richmond Village Beacon – Art classes at a community-based after-school program

 - Museum of Craft and Folk Art – Collaborative family workshops

 - Alt School, Fort Mason – Year-long, weekly visual arts engagement for all TK through 4th grade students

 - Off the Grid, Fort Mason – Monthly community family art activities at OTG’s Friday nights at Fort Mason